 Photo by Peter Morse

 Catherine Con Morse’s debut novel, THE NOTES, is a 2025 Chinese American Librarians Association Best Book Honorable Mention for Young Adult Fiction, a 2026 Panda Book Award nominee, and was shortlisted for the CRAFT First Chapters contest.
-Her newest book is THE SUMMER I REMEMBERED EVERYTHING (April 2025).
+Her newest book is THE SUMMER I REMEMBERED EVERYTHING (April 2025), which was shortlisted for the 2026 All Connecticut Reads.
 A Kundiman fellow, Catherine received her MFA from Boston University, where she taught undergraduate creative writing for several years.
 Her work appears in Joyland, Letters, HOOT, Bostonia, and elsewhere, and has been a finalist for the Beacon Street Prize and the Baltimore Review fiction prize.
 While writing THE NOTES, she was one of the inaugural Writers in Residence at Porter Square Books, where she enjoyed writing in the back office and eating croissants with her cafe discount.